tonymm81/WlanDeviceControlApp/README.md

 - Program is working with new structure but there is some issues related to table project pythonserver.py.
 - I have to figure out the python server issue before continue developing this app.
 .
 Get requests is working now and post request is causing some errors because python server but it still controlling the wlan deives,

+## version 104

+- I noticed many different problems with react native data.
+But now this program control the wlan pulps and sockets.

+### bug
+- almous every time, when i make POST request, react native keep complaining about post error, but python server still controls the device like wanted.
+Perhaps some asyck data problem.

+### report
+- Next step is to build up more functionalies to react native.
+Like adjust the lamp brightness and adjust the timers etc. Adjust the work desk level etc.